SuperHouse/AirQualitySensorD1Mini/README.md

 most recent PMS values (updated multiple times per second) and the second screen shows network information including the MQTT ID, IP address, WiFi SSID, and WiFi connection status.

-When the TX output from the PMS5003 is connected to the RX pin on the D1 Mini, it blocks the D1 Mini from communicating via USB.
-This includes updating the firmware!
-Use a switch or jumper to make this link, so that you can easily disable it whenever you want to upload new firmware.

 Dependencies
 ------------